🔨

 /pitch

-Join the largest online hackathon to create impactful solutions for Lebanon!
+Join Lebanon's largest remote hackathon to create impactful solutions!

 /tldr